 Take operations in the Slowest components section.
 For example:

-one.newrelic.com > APM > Applications > (select an app) > Summary > (select a transaction trace): In this example, the selected transaction trace's Summary shows RabbitMQ operations in the colored bar chart.
+one.newrelic.com > APM & services > Applications > (select an app) > Summary > (select a transaction trace): In this example, the selected transaction trace's Summary shows RabbitMQ operations in the colored bar chart.
 The Slowest components section also lists the RabbitMQ

 The Transaction trace page also includes a dedicated Messages tab that shows a summary of the message activity that occurred as part of the transaction.